The Generalized Second Law implies a Quantum Singularity Theorem: Appendix

 $T$ is a linear map from the space of all density matrices to itself.
 There are some consequences of the fact that the map is just a sum over unitary operators: a) By conservation of probability, $T$ must preserve the trace of $\rho$. b) Since probabilities cannot be negative, $T$ must map states with nonnegative eigenvalues to other states with nonnegative eigenvalues.
 Furthermore, c) Since every $U$ preserves the identity state $I$, $T(I) = I$.

-Such maps cannot decrease the entropy, as shown by Sorkin \cite{sorkin86}.
-Here I will present a novel and simpler proof of my own, deriving it by way of a result about probability eigenvalues, which is logically stronger than the assertion that the von Neumann entropy increases.
+Such maps cannot decrease the entropy, a fact which has been derived from the Uhlmann theory of mixing \cite{Uhlmann}, by way of an even stronger statement about probability eigenvalues: namely that there is no way of transferring probability from a smaller eigenvalue to a larger one.

-The stronger statement is that there is no way of transferring probability from a smaller eigenvalue to a larger one.
 More precisely, for all natural numbers $i$, the sum of the $i$th largest eigenvalues of the final density matrix must be no greater than the $i$th largest eigenvalues of the initial density matrix.
 In other words, if we consider the spectrum of probability eigenvalues of $\rho$, a probability eigenvalue can only increase in value if it does so at the expense of eigenvalues with greater probability.
 This stronger statement is more powerful than simply asserting that entropy increases, because it yields a separate statement for each number $i$.

 One might worry about how to interpret ``the sum of the ith largest eigenvectors'' if $\rho$ is degenerate.
 There is then an ambiguity as to a) which basis to use to count eigenvectors, and b) how to order the eigenvalues seeing as some of them are equal.
 However, because by definition all of the degenerate eigenvalues have the same value, it makes no difference to the sum how we partition the degenerate states so long as we make some choice.
-We now proceed onto the proof. \textbf{Definitions:}